 These recommendations fit into a broader need to reconsider the zero tolerance approach to AML/CFT in the formal financial system.
 There should be room for banks to make "honest mistakes," especially considering that illicit actors will always find ways around the formal financial system.
-Tolerance for honest mistakes may lead to a moral hazard problem concerning AML/CFT violations, but there is evidence that regulators are competent at identifying intentional transgressions - for example, regulators reached the conclusion that HSBC clearly categorized customers' risk profiles as low in order to avoid enhanced due diligence requirements (Viswanatha 2012).
+Tolerance for honest mistakes may lead to a moral hazard problem concerning AML/CFT violations, but there is indirect evidence that regulators are competent at distinguishing intentional transgressions.

-If tolerance for honest mistakes is not embraced, continuing on the current path of derisking and prioritizing integrity over inclusion will result in the rise of viable alternatives to the regulated financial system.
-This paper has argued that these trends are counterproductive to the purpose of AML/CFT regulations, and undermine the very integrity they seek to uphold.
-Regulators must prioritize inclusion beyond mere statements of importance with a substantive shift in their enforcement approach on the periphery of the formal system.
+If tolerance for honest mistakes is not embraced, continuing on the current path of derisking and prioritizing integrity over inclusion will result in the rise of viable alternatives to the regulated financial system, diminishing the benefit of AML/CFT regulations.
+Regulators should instead seek to prioritize inclusion beyond statements of its importance.
+It does no good for the FATF to talk about inclusion, when banks still shoulder the AML/CFT risk of their customers and their customers' customers.